The seven-gluon amplitude in multi-Regge kinematics beyond leading logarithmic accuracy: The BFKL equation at finite coupling

-Finally, we come to address the necessity for a contour deformation before performing the weak coupling expansion.
-It is evident that when at least one of the $n_i$ is different from zero, we can have at most one pole on the real axis for either integration variable, and therefore one can safely expand at weak coupling because no pinching can occur.
-Therefore we only need to consider the $n_1=n_2=0$ case, depicted in figure \ref{fig:contourRSevenInitial}.
+Finally, we come to address the necessity for a contour deformation before performing the weak coupling expansion. {Given our assumption, stated in footnote \ref{footn:minimalpoles}, that no other singularities should be present on the real axis but the ones dictated by soft limits, eqs.~\eqref{eq:R7_bootstrapcond1}-\eqref{eq:R7_bootstrapcond3}, we observe that when at least one of the $n_i$ is different from zero, we can have at most one pole on the real axis for either integration variable.
+In this case one can safely expand at weak coupling, because no pinching can occur.
+Therefore we only need to consider a contour deformation for the case where $n_1=n_2=0$ simultaneously, depicted in figure \ref{fig:contourRSevenInitial}}.
 There, we see that if after we close the contour at infinity, we receive a contribution from a residue on the real line in any of the integration variables, the integral left to do in the other integration variable will have the same pole structure as the hexagon integral of figure \ref{fig:contourOne}, whereby the poles pinch the contour at weak coupling.

 We will therefore have to deform the contour before expanding, and the simplest choice will be to pick a new contour such that it does not contain any poles on the real axis.
 For example, in the region $z_1\ll1, z_2\gg1$, where we close $\nu_1$ from below and $\nu_2$ from above, we can deform the contour as follows.
 Let us first schematically rewrite the integrand in a way that exposes the pole structure of the $n_1=n_2=0$ integrand in \eqref{eq:f_omega2omega3}, \be